Dagny Johnson Key Largo Hammock Botanical State Park

 The Dagny Johnson Key Largo Hammock Botanical State Park is a Florida State Park, located in the center of Key Largo in the Florida Keys, on County Road 905, one-quarter mile north of its intersection with the Overseas Highway (US 1).

+Overview

-The park's name honors Dagny Johnson, a local environmentalist activist, and is constructed on land bought up in 1982 after the financial demise of Port Bougainville, a project which would have included 15 hotels and over 2000 condos.
+The park is named in honor of Dagny Johnson, a local environmental activist.
+The park is constructed on land bought up in 1982 after the financial demise of Port Bougainville, a project which would have included 15 hotels and over 2000 condos.

+Flora and Fauna

 The park is an important habitat for the threatened Key Largo Woodrat and the Key Largo Cotton Mouse, which are found only in this part of Key Largo: 90% of these animals' habitat is in the Dagny Johnson Park and the adjacent Crocodile Lake National Wildlife Refuge.

+Dagny Johnson contains one of the largest tracts of West Indian tropical hardwood hammock in the United States.

 Admission and hours

 There is a $2.50 per person entrance fee.
 Florida state parks are open between 8 a.m. and sundown every day of the year (including holidays).